 close, that is, the closing price of the current candle at the 4-hour chart.

 We are checking that the closing price of the 4-hour candle is greater than the Bollinger Band moving average plus the Bollinger Band deviation, that is, the upper band.

 In our example, when all of these conditions are true, then we assume the market situation we were trying to spot—a bullish reversal—has materialized.

 Most trading strategies are based on one or more trading ideas, and most traders have a bag full of tricks that they swear work like a charm.
 Be it patterns, events signaled by indicators or any other form of technical analysis, we all think we know what we are doing.
 However, most human traders don't, as we are constantly affected by confirmation bias.

 The only way of knowing for a fact if a trading idea works in a certain market, or under certain market conditions, is by testing it.
-While the Superalgos Suite enables the automation of complete strategies, you don't need to go that far.
+While the Superalgos Platform enables the automation of complete strategies, you don't need to go that far.
 What you may do is extend the exercise described on the previous section and simulate taking a position after a situation is validated.